 “Christopher Columbus is a classic grade-school hero—and one that is built on a very tall pile of lies….
 We are told that Columbus discovered America, but yet with people living in this hemisphere for tens of thousands of years he discovered it only in the sense that a robber might be said to ‘discover’ cash in a bank vault….
 From an Indigenous point of view, far from being a hero Columbus symbolically represents the destruction of cultures, languages, and belief systems.
 He took lands and livelihoods away from people, and subjugated them to slavery, foreign rule, and an alien culture.
 His conquest meant the negation, denial, and oppression of the identity of a people.
 His imperialism was designed to deprive people of the resources needed to survive, condemning them to a life of poverty in a world of plenty.”

-Becker has long objected to Americans' celebration of Columbus Day, contending that the nation that eventually grew out of the explorer's 15th-century transatlantic venture has been a force for monstrous evil over the course of the past 500+ years.
-“Columbus’s actions,” he claims, “launched an era of modern colonialism, rape, pillage, genocide, cultural destruction, slavery, economic and environmental devastation.”
+Becker has long objected to Americans’ celebration of Columbus Day, contending that the nation that eventually grew out of the explorer’s 15th-century transatlantic venture has been a force for monstrous evil over the course of the past 500+ years.
+“Columbus’s actions,” he wrote in 1991, “launched an era of modern colonialism, rape, pillage, genocide, cultural destruction, slavery, economic and environmental devastation.”

 Becker fondly recalls his participation in a number of early-21st-century protests against Free Trade talks in Latin America and “Western intrusion” in Ecuador.
 Of his experience at one such demonstration in 2002, where his actions were met with tear gas by Ecuadorian officials, Becker says: “For me, the impact of having been tear gassed was such that I lost my fear.
 They can do this, but they can’t kill us, and we come back even stronger.”